manuraj23/location_app/README.md

    - The location is marked on the map using a marker.
    - The map is integrated using a Flutter package like `google_maps_flutter`.

-## Project Structure
-The project is structured to maintain readability and clean code, with proper separation of concerns.

 ## Screensorts: